Your Swiss electricity bill.

 It’s not a new 2026 line.
 It’s been there for years.
 The “Energietarif” — the price your utility charges you for the electricity itself — is determined by what your operator paid on the wholesale market plus their profit margin.
 What’s never on the bill: what they paid solar producers in feed-in tariffs for exactly the same electricity.

-In 2026, your utility buys solar electricity from producers at around 6.8 Rp./kWh (the national feed-in reference rate).
+In 2026, your utility buys solar electricity from producers at around ~7 Rp./kWh (the national feed-in reference rate, BFE Referenzmarktpreis 2025).
 It charges you roughly 12 Rp./kWh for the energy component.
-The 5 Rp. difference — multiplied across millions of kilowatt-hours — is the structural extraction that the LEG framework begins to address.
+The ~5 Rp. energy margin — multiplied across millions of kilowatt-hours — is the difference that the LEG framework begins to address by enabling direct local trading.

 Joining Upgrid does not replace your existing utility bill.
 You keep receiving your normal electricity bill from your local provider, exactly as before.
 What changes is that you also receive a second, separate Upgrid settlement each month showing the community portion of your consumption billed at the guaranteed lower community rate — and crediting the difference back to you.